OpenClaw AI Review 2026: The Open-Source Personal AI Assistant That Actually Does Things

 7. Runs Anywhere, Including Raspberry Pi and the Cloud

 OpenClaw runs on Mac, Windows, and Linux.
-Users have deployed it on Raspberry Pi with Cloudflare tunnelling, on Mac Mini as a dedicated home server, on Hetzner cloud instances, and on standard laptops.
+Users have deployed it on a Raspberry Pi with Cloudflare tunnelling, on a Mac Mini as a dedicated home server, on cloud instances, and on standard laptops.
 The companion macOS app (currently in beta) provides menubar access alongside the CLI.

 Installation is a single command: